search ]

 add_filter( 'woocommerce_enqueue_styles', 'sv_dequeue_styles' );

-Appendix A is extensively discussed in the post How to Remove Default Loaded CSS in WooCommerce.
+This approach is discussed in detail in the post How to Remove Default WooCommerce Stylesheets.

 Roee Yossef